DefensiveOrigins/APT-Lab-Terraform/README.md

 python .\LabBuilder.py -destroy
 ```

 The '-d' or '-destroy' flag will execute theTerraform destroy command.
-This will remove the Lab in Azure. - CAUTION: All data within the VMs will be deleted.
+This will remove the Lab in Azure. **CAUTION**: All data within the VMs will be deleted.

 Please confirm within the Azure portal that everything has been deleted.